voltaflow/enkiflow/docs/docker.md

   (e.g. `tenant.localhost`).

 ## Deploying to Kubernetes
-Use the image from GHCR in a Deployment:
+Use the image from Docker Hub in a Deployment:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment